RISE-MPIWG/rise_js_client/README.md

     page: fetches the required page (defaults to page 1)

 Please contact pbelouin@mpiwg-berlin.mpg.de if you have any questions/comments, or if you would like to contribute to this library.

-If you wish to completely logout the user and empty the RISE js library values stored in local storage, please use

-    rise.auth.logout();

 ## Setup